dbridges/ask/README.md

  -c, --continue                              Continue the previous session.
  -h, --help                                  Show this help message.
  -H, --history VALUE                         History file to use.
+ -i, --include VALUE                         Add a file or glob of files to be included in the chat.
- -m, --model VALUE                           Model to use.
+                                             (Only image and text based files supported) -m, --model VALUE                           Model to use.
      --models                                List available models.
  -p, --persona VALUE=default                 Persona to use from config file.